Value Added Tax Act 1994

 The Value Added Tax Act 1994 (c.
+23) is an act of the Parliament of the United Kingdom that consolidated enactments relating to value added tax in the United Kingdom.

-23) is a UK tax law, concerning taxation of goods and services that fall within the scope of Value Added Tax (VAT).
+The act is UK tax law, concerning taxation of goods and services that fall within the scope of Value Added Tax (VAT).
 It came into force on 1 September 1994.
-The Value Added Tax Act 1983 was repealed and replaced by this legislation.
+The act repealed and replaced the Value Added Tax Act 1983.